LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Integrations/integrations_FaaS.md

 indicator: both
 ---

-Use tha FaaS integration to invoke a function (lambda) that is deployed to the [LivePerson Functions](liveperson-functions-overview.html) (Function as a Service or FaaS) platform.
-There are no constraints here; if there is some custom logic (a function) you want to invoke with a bot, you can do it with a FaaS integration.
+Use tha LivePerson Functions integration to invoke a function (lambda) that is deployed to the [LivePerson Functions](liveperson-functions-overview.html) (Function as a Service or FaaS) platform.
+There are no constraints here; if there is some custom logic (a function) you want to invoke with a bot, you can do it with a LivePerson Functions integration.

-### To add a FaaS integration
+### To add a LivePerson Functions integration

 1. Open the automation, and click **Integrations** in the upper-left corner.
 2. Configure the integration settings: